onnx/onnx/docs/AddNewOp.md

     1. The testing examples will be extracted to the doc.
     2. We also generate binary data for it.
     3. Example: https://github.com/onnx/onnx/blob/master/onnx/backend/test/case/node/abs.py
-5. Add at least one automatic upgrade test for your operator in https://github.com/onnx/onnx/blob/master/onnx/test/automatic_upgrade_test.py
+5. Add at least one automatic upgrade test for your operator in https://github.com/onnx/onnx/blob/master/onnx/test/automatic_upgrade_test.py using `_test_op_upgrade`.
+These tests create a given operator at a given opset version (usually the version the operator was introduced in) and test that the version converter is able to convert them to the highest available version.
+So for a new operator `_test_op_upgrade` will not test anything, but as soon as the operator gets updated in a future opset the test will autoamtically become nontrivial.
 6. Update the documentation and generate the test data.
     1. Running [the script](https://github.com/onnx/onnx/blob/master/tools/update_doc.sh)
 to update the doc and generate the test data.